learn-co-curriculum/github-to-canvas/README.md

 in the markdown.
 Without these empty lines, the contents will be interpretted as one continuous paragraph and ignore formatting.

+### New Repos That Use a `main` Branch

+If you are using a new GitHub repository that uses a `main` branch, you may not be able to create or update from a remote repository.
+You can still create and update from a local repository by using the `--branch` (`-b`) option and specifying `main` as the branch.

+A fix is planned for this issue, but not implemented.

 ## Overview of GitHub to Canvas workflows

 Using this gem, you can maintain Canvas courses in multiple ways - either by